wkumari/draft-vandergaast-edns-client-subnet/README.md

-   In any case, the response from the resolver to the client MUST NOT contain the ECS option if none was present in the client's original query.
-If the original client query contained a valid ECS option
+   In any case, the response from the resolver to the client MUST NOT contain the ECS option if none was present in the client's original